mvac7/SDCC_AY38910BF_Lib/docs/HOWTO.md

 ### Using two AYs

 This library provides functionality to use a second external AY sound processor.
-This may come included in hardware such as the MEGAFLASHROM SCC+, Flashjacks, Carnivore2 or others.
+This may come included in hardware such as the MEGAFLASHROM SCC+, Flashjacks, Yamanooto, Carnivore2 or others.
 It allows dumping data from the main buffer or a second buffer to either of the two PSGs.